civilservicelgbt/civilservicelgbt.github.io/_events/2023-01-25-civil-service-lgbt-social-blackpool.md

 C﻿ome along for an evening of social chatter and networking with like minded civil servants.
 Who knows you may even get treated to some karaoke!

+K﻿eep an eye out for our unicorn mascot on the night.

 If you have questions about this event, or you have an idea for a future event, you can contact our [North West local organisers](mailto:northwest@civilservice.lgbt).

 For all the latest updates from the North West region, check the [North West topic page](/topic/north-west)